Coronavirus: help and support

 We’re here to support you if you have been affected by coronavirus (COVID-19)

 A payment holiday is subject to approval.
-If accepted, you won’t need to make the usual repayments for up to 3 months, this could be a reduced amount or a full payment break.
-Talk to us if you need more guidance.
-Payment holidays may not be suitable for everyone.
-The amount you owe will go up as you will pay more interest overall.
+If accepted, you won’t need to make the usual repayment amount for up to 3 months, this could be a reduced amount or your full monthly payment.
+You can only take up to 3 months at a time (6 months in total).
+The amount you owe will go up and you will pay more interest overall.

 We offer payment holidays on: